catherineisonline/travel-with-catherine/README.md

 If you are interested in the code behind this project, you can find it in the `src` directory.
 The project uses [React Router](https://reactrouter.com/) for routing, and [Tailwind](https://tailwindcss.com/) for styling.

-## Contributing  <a id="contributing"></a>
+## Contribution <a id="contributiion"></a>

 This project serves as a personal portfolio website to show off my personal skills.
-I do not accept any contibutions for this project however if you have any suggestions or ideas feel free to message me, send me a message via a contact form on the website or submit an idea in the [discussions](https://github.com/catherineisonline/travel-with-catherine/discussions)
+I do not accept any contributions like pull requests to this project however if you have any suggestions or ideas feel free to message me, send me a message via a contact form on the website or submit an idea in the [discussions](https://github.com/catherineisonline/travel-with-catherine/discussions).
+Otherwise, you are free to fork this project and change it for your own purposes.

 ## Dependencies | API | Services used  <a id="dependencies"></a>